 I’ll start with a new blank form (see Creating a New Form).
 To automatically create a form with a Text Editor Object for every line item field, I choose Line Items from the Construct menu.
 This opens a dialog sheet that allows you to edit a template that controls how the line item grid will be constructed, including a list of all of the line item fields in the database.
 (If you would prefer to edit the template in a separate window, hold down the Option key when choosing from the Construct menu.)

 At this point you can edit the template to customize how the line items are arranged.
-Most of the rest of this page describes how this customization for work.
+Most of the rest of this page describes how this customization will work.
 For now, I am content to use the default template, so I simply press the Construct button.
 Panorama automatically creates 48 text editor objects, along with 4 text display objects for the header at the top.

 That’s it – the form is done!
 You can switch to data entry mode and start displaying and editing data immediately.